-Nectar’s current design was handed off by a design agency, and has since been without a designer.
-There were a lot of usability problems, minor and major, to be fixed when I came onboard the team as in-house product designer.
+Nectar’s initial design was handed off by a design agency, and has since been without a designer.
+There were a lot of usability problems to be fixed when I came onboard as the in-house product designer.

-The redesign project came about from the need to make Nectar responsive.
-The challenge was to make the entire site responsive by breaking up the project feature by feature.
+The redesign project initially came about from wanting to make Nectar responsive.
+The challenge was to make the entire site responsive incrementally by breaking up the product feature by feature.
 Therefore, redesign needed to respect the existing structure and be able to launch one feature at a time.

-User interviews were conducted with Nectar’s users to discover how they currently use the product, and what their pain points were.
-I also wanted to find out what the users needed from the mobile version of Nectar.
+User interviews were conducted with Nectar’s users to discover how they currently use the product, and what their needs and pain points were.
+There were two main objectives to the discovery phase:

 - Users had to do manual calculations to maintain the campaign performances.

-Users rarely accessed Nectar on mobile since they know that it’s not responsive.
+Users rarely accessed Nectar on mobile since they knew that it was not responsive.
 When they did access it, it was to track the campaign performances.
-Then they would have to switch to desktop in ordere to make the adjustments to their campaigns.
+Then they would switch to desktop in order to make adjustments to their campaigns.

-The new design switched to a tabular format that showed the overall progress of the campaigns.
-There is quick visual indicators at a glance of campaign health and what exactly needed their attention.
-The goal was to eliminate the users' needs to use different products for sourcing the performance metrics.
+The new design switched to a tabular format so that the info they need could be quickly scanned.
+Instead of just showing the status as active or inactive, there is a quick visual indicator of campaign health and what exactly needed their attention.
+The goal was to eliminate the users' needs to use different tools and products to source the campaign performance metrics.

 - The navigation system moved to the page title area, where breadcrumb and dropdown menu will be used to navigate inside a campaign.

 - The line criteria also moved to the header area, below the navigation system.
-Users did not always need this to be exposed and edited.
-It now displayed the most relevant information (budget and dates) for the user to carry out their tasks.
+Users did not always need this to be open and editable, and this took up a large amount of space.
+It is now displayed more compactly to only show what the user wanted to see to carry out their tasks - budget and dates.

-- The “Delivery” and “Allocations” tabs are combined into a single page.
-Day to day performance graphs keep track of the most important campaign KPI’s (impression delivery and clickthrough rates - CTR).
-Users make adjustments depending on how well these campaign KPI’s are performing.
+- The “Delivery” and “Allocations” tabs were now combined into a single page.
+Day to day performance graphs keep track of the most important campaign KPI’s - impression delivery and clickthrough rates (CTR).
+Now users will be able to see if the performance is consistent and make adjustments as needed.

 - There is now a visual indicator of overall health of allocation deliveries.